 Some countries, notably the United States and New Zealand have already started trials, allowing companies to try out this working arrangement for half a year.
 The results have been extremely positive: 92% of the companies that took part decided to continue with the 4 day work week after the trial.
 In addition, 71% of employees reported lower levels of burnout over the 6 month trial period, and work life balance was said to have improved.

 However, are 4 day work weeks really better for companies?
-In this article, we will list out the pros and cons of this working arrangement, and weigh them to determine if more companies should start implementing it.
+In this article, we will list out the pros and cons of this flexible working arrangement, and weigh them to determine if more companies should start implementing it.

 The Pros Of A 4 Day Work Week

 As employees will be in the office less, a 4 day work week can lead to cost savings for companies.
 Expenses related to utilities, office supplies, and other operational costs will have a notable reduction.
-In addition, as employee retention improves, you will not need to interview, onboard, and train new employees, cutting costs in that area as well.
+In addition, as job satisfaction and employee retention improves, you will not need to interview, onboard, and train new employees, cutting costs in that area as well.

 Talent Acquisition And Retention